 - A core purpose of the book is to present this knowledge through a lens that makes the information meaningful, by modeling the habit of symmetry-seeking.

-By the nature of its purpose, the scope of the book is expansive and interdisciplinary, using art and story to reach beyond medicine and human anatomy into evolutionary biology, agriculture, and food science.
-Offering a model researchers can use to reimagine new research initiatives, the book applies symmetry-seeking to practical examples from a few representative arenas such as problems in food, contemporary farming, and the pharmaceutical industry.
-While the book will cite contemporary research across multiple disciplines, its main objective is to spark new thinking and incite any reader, including clinicians and researchers, to make interdisciplinary connections between existing data and their personal observations.
+By its nature, the scope of the book is expansive and widely interdisciplinary, reaching beyond medicine and biology, and science into art, story, and other disciplines, such as agriculture, food science and nutrition.
+We hope to spark an interdisciplinary exchange and offer a model to reveal new opportunities to improve human health.
+The book will apply symmetry seeking to practical examples from a few representative arenas, such as the reorganization of healthcare, problems in food, industrial farming, and the pharmaceutical industry.
+While the book will cite contemporary research, we have created a slender volume whose main objective is to spark new thinking and incite readers and researchers alike to make connections between existing data and their own experiences as human beings.’

 PART ONE: Symmetries in the human body

 Chapter 1: Human architecture: harmonics and proportion

 Chapter 2: Heads over tails: mermaids and evolution

 Chapter 3: The whole body, with its hidden symmetries